 Drizzle the remaining sauce on top of the rolled-up enchiladas.

-Spread the sauce around so you get a nice coating all along the top.
+Spread the sauce around so you get a nice coating all along the top of these Easy Beef Enchiladas.
 At this point, you’re going to cover the dish with foil and bake for 30 minutes.

 Take the enchiladas out of the oven, remove the foil cover and sprinkle cheese on top.
-Put it back in the oven to melt all that cheese.
+Put them back into the oven to melt all that cheese.